astriaai/headshots-starter/README.md

 - Fill in `your-vercel-url` with a url to catch webhooks from Astria.
 This will be your vercel deployment url or Ngrok tunnel locally (eg. https://{your-hosted-url}/astria/train-webhook)
 - Fill in `your-blob-read-write-token` with your Vercel Blob token (steps below)

+If your production webhook callbacks do not seem to be working, make sure the callback URL is not of a Vercel dedicated branch deployment which requires authentication, in which case you will not see the callback in the logs.

 ### 7. Configure [Vercel Blob](https://vercel.com/docs/storage/vercel-blob/quickstart#client-uploads) for image uploads

 In your Vercel project, create a [Blob store](https://vercel.com/docs/storage/vercel-blob/quickstart#create-a-blob-store)